Raythonic/watiba/README.md

 anywhere you need.

 ## GITHUB
-If you cloned this from github, you'll still need to install the package with pip for the watbia module first then you'll need to modify and run the makefile.
+If you cloned this from github, you'll still need to install the package with pip, first, for the watbia module.
+Follow these steps to install Watiba locally.
 ```

 # Must install Watiba package